 When you and the formation director mutually agree that you are ready to move further in your vocational process, a two-week aspirant visit at Mount Calvary is required.
 During those two weeks you will live at the monastery, participating in the life and work of the community.
 Following that visit, if both you and the community think you should move forward, you would be invited to make formal application for admission to our novitiate.

 Upon admission to the novitiate as a postulant (your first six months) you are introduced to the Order’s life and ministry.
-The purpose of the postulancy is for the candidate to demonstrate through his life and work in the community that he has a vocation to the monastic life as it is lived in the Order of the Holy Cross.
+The purpose of the postulancy is for the candidate and the community to discern through his life and work in the community that he has a vocation to the monastic life as it is lived in the Order of the Holy Cross.

 At the end of the first six months, if the postulant chooses to continue, and the community consents, he is admitted as a novice and receives the monastic habit.
-It is during these next two years that the basic foundation of the monastic life is laid.
+It is during the next year that the basic foundation of the monastic life is laid.

-After completing the novitiate, the novice with the consent of the community makes his annual profession, renewing his vow each year until he feels ready to make a life commitment.
+After completing the novitiate, the novice with the consent of the community, makes his annual profession, renewing his vow each year until he feels ready to make a life commitment.
 Perhaps God is inviting you—or someone you know—to explore more deeply the possibility of a monastic vocation.
-If so, write to our Director of Formation, Brother Bob Pierson, OHC at firstname.lastname@example.org for more information.
-If you feel ready to do so, you may want to attach your filled in Introductory Questionnaire to your message to Brother Bob.
+If so, write to our Director of Formation, Br.
+Adam McCoy, OHC at email@example.com for more information.
+If you feel ready to do so, you may want to attach your completed Introductory Questionnaire to your message to Brother Adam.

 The Rule of St. Benedict